 Basic earnings per share ("EPS") is computed by dividing net income by the weighted average number of shares of common stock outstanding during the year.
 Diluted EPS is computed considering the dilutive effect of stock options and contingently issuable restricted stock.

-There were approximately 0.4 million and 0.6 million anti-dilutive stock options that were excluded from the calculation of diluted EPS for the three months ended March 31, 2008 and 2009, respectively.
+There were approximately 2,000 and 0.4 million of anti-dilutive stock options that were excluded from the calculation of diluted EPS for the three months ended September 30, 2008 and 2009, respectively.
+There were approximately 0.2 million and 0.6 million of anti-dilutive stock options that were excluded from the calculation of diluted EPS for the nine months ended September 30, 2008 and 2009, respectively.